Shedrack-Sunday/Leaderboard/README.md

 > Using HTML, CSS, JavaScript, Npm and Webpack

 ## Live View
 [Click here](
 https://shedrack-sunday.github.io/Leaderboard/dist/)

-## Available Scripts
+## Project Setup:

-In the project directory, you can run:
+In the project directory:

+Open a terminal or a git bash in the desired directory and run `https://github.com/ShedrackSunday/leaderboard`

 ### `npm run start`